ryan-allan/Tutorial/README.md

 <h3>Tools</h3>

 <ul>
-	<li>[http://www.screencast-o-matic.com/]Screencast-O-Matic has everything needed and will be used for this project.</li>
+	<li>[ http://www.screencast-o-matic.com/ ] Screencast-O-Matic has everything needed and will be used for this project.</li>
 </ul>

 <h3>Terms</h3>